jlandowner/helm-chartsnap/README.md

 While they are valuable tools for testing Helm charts, it has certain limitations for snapshot testing.

-- Original format Test Suite files are required.
+- You need to learn and prepare the Test Suite files of the tools.